$hp$-robust multigrid solver on locally refined meshes for FEM discretizations of symmetric elliptic PDEs: Numerical experiments

 In Table~\ref{table:convergence}, we see the optimal convergence of the discretization estimator with the optimal rate $-1/2$ for $p=1$ as well as $-1$ for $p=2$ for both diffusion coefficients regardless of the jump size.
 We stress that the discontinuity in the diffusion coefficient does not affect the optimality of the proposed adaptive algorithm and the iteration numbers remain uniformly bounded as displayed in Table~\ref{table:iterations}.

-In the Checkerboard case, there is a cross point at the point $(1/2, 1/2)$, where the singularity is strongest.
-For any two neighboring elements, the jump in the diffusion coefficient is at most of order $10^k$, which coincides with the jump from the highest to the lowest value of $\K$ on the \emph{whole} domain.
-For the striped diffusion case, however, this is not the case: the jump from the highest to the lowest value of $\K$ on the whole domain is not shared by neighboring elements.
-This gives us the tools to observe numerically if the performance of our method only depends on local jumps in the diffusion coefficient.
+Both test cases exhibit singularities due to jumps in the diffusion coefficient; however, the jump can be much higher for two neighboring elements in the checkerboard case.
+In this case, near the cross point $(1/2, 1/2)$, the jump is of order $10^k$ from one element to the next, which coincides with the jump from the highest to the lowest value of $\K$ on the \emph{whole} domain.
+For the striped test case, the jump between two neighboring elements belonging to different ``stripes'' is of order $10$, even if the \emph{global} jump in the diffusion (for non-neighboring elements) is of order $10^{2^k-1}$.

+This gives us the tools to observe numerically if the performance of our method only depends on \emph{local} jumps in the diffusion coefficient.